philipwalton/html-inspector/README.md

 HTML Inspector comes with a number of pre-built options to use directly in your projects.

 - **html-inspector.js**: The full HTML Inspector code with all built-in rules prepackaged.
-- **html-inspector.core.js**: The core library without any added rules.
+- **html-inspector.core.js**: The core library with none of the rules.
 - **html-inspector.validation.js**: A package containing only the validation rules
 - **html-inspector.best-practices.js**: A package containing only the best practice rules
 - **html-inspector.convention.js**: A package containing only the convention rules